gregmulvihill/orchestrate-ai/README.md

 Orchestrate-AI is designed as a self-improving infrastructure that rapidly iterates on both technology and business strategy.
 By establishing an early revenue stream, it aims to create a sustainable engine for growth, ensuring long-term success in the evolving AI landscape.

-Orchestrate-AI serves as the top-level strategic component in a larger AI ecosystem:
+Orchestrate-AI is part of a larger ecosystem:
-- It directs [Automated-Dev-Agents (ADCA)](https://github.com/gregmulvihill/automated-dev-agents) for tactical execution
+- It provides strategic direction and task prioritization to [Automated-Dev-Agents (ADCA)](https://github.com/gregmulvihill/automated-dev-agents)
-- It leverages [Multi-Tiered Memory Architecture (MTMA)](https://github.com/gregmulvihill/multi-tiered-memory-architecture) for persistence and knowledge
+- It leverages [Multi-Tiered Memory Architecture (MTMA)](https://github.com/gregmulvihill/multi-tiered-memory-architecture) for persistent memory and knowledge management

 ## Ecosystem Architecture

-Orchestrate-AI operates as the top strategic layer in a three-tier architecture:
+Orchestrate-AI functions as the strategic/business layer in a three-tier architecture:

 ```
 ┌─────────────────────────────────────────────────┐
-│ ORCHESTRATE-AI (THIS REPO)                      │
+│ ORCHESTRATE-AI (This Repository)                │
 │ (Strategic Orchestration & Business Logic)      │
 └────────────────────────┬────────────────────────┘
                          │